CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_vrf_module.rst

 Synopsis
 --------
-- Add and remove VRFs from a DCNM managed VXLAN fabric.
+- Add and remove VRFs and VRF Lite Extension from a DCNM managed VXLAN fabric.